-Gregg LoCascio is a leader of the Firm’s intellectual property practice and a member of the Firm’s Global Management Committee.
+Gregg LoCascio is a leader of the Firm’s intellectual property practice and a member of the Firm’s Executive Committee.
 Gregg serves as lead trial counsel for clients on major intellectual property and commercial litigation matters.

 Gregg also handles a variety of false advertising disputes in court and before the National Advertising Division, and has been handling high-profile advertising disputes since he served as lead counsel in the Equal v.
 Splenda false advertising trial, which ended Splenda’s “made from sugar” campaign.
-He has represented Verizon in a variety of advertising disputes, obtained a temporary restraining order against Cablevision over a series of false advertisements about Verizon’s FiOS service, and successfully defended Verizon’s network and service claims.
 His false advertising practice also includes defending putative class actions in California and elsewhere, often resulting in dismissals or denials of class certification.

 Whether in patent, advertising, or trade secret cases, the foundation of Gregg’s success is built upon his technical experience and the ability to effectively communicate complex issues in a straightforward and understandable manner.
 A client was quoted by Intellectual Asset Management to this effect: “when [Gregg] talks about technology, you know he gets it and isn’t just blowing smoke.”
 The National Law Journal also recognized his skill in this area, noting that “all [of his] courtroom experience has helped LoCascio, a trained engineer, hone his ability to explain complex technology to judges and juries.”
 IAM further praised his “strong track record of success” and described him as “a rare breed,” “adept at handling many different types of technology,” a “first-chair trial lawyer who is impressive from top to bottom,” and “an ITC dynamo who also draws lines in the sand in heavyweight district court and appellate litigation.”